codemagic-ci-cd/codemagic-docs/content/getting-started/teams.md

 Users in Codemagic teams can have one of the three roles.

-* **Owner**.
-The user creating a team will become a team owner by default and has full access to all team, app, and repository settings.
-Other members of the team can be upgraded to owners as well.
-Owners can select the repositories to be shared with the team, invite new team members, change their roles or remove existing members, including other team owners, manage team integrations and billing.
+* **Admin**. (previously called **Owner**) The user creating a team will become a team admin by default and has full access to all team, app, and repository settings.
+Other members of the team can be upgraded to admins as well.
+Admins can select the repositories to be shared with the team, invite new team members, change their roles or remove existing members, including other team admins, manage team integrations and billing.

 * **Member**.
 A user with this role has access to the Codemagic UI and can view team settings, configure app settings and trigger new builds.
 Members cannot modify any team settings, billing details, or repository settings other than the app name.

 * **User**.
 Any user that triggers builds from a webhook but does not have access to the team in Codemagic UI.

-Owners can upgrade members to owners by clicking on the three dots next to their name and selecting **Upgrade to owner**, or downgrade other owners by selecting **Downgrade to member**.
+Admins can upgrade members to admins by clicking on the three dots next to their name and selecting **Upgrade to admin**, or downgrade other admins by selecting **Downgrade to member**.

 Users that have triggered builds can be invited to the team by clicking **Add to team** on the email address in the list of users.